 Some human emotions are too big for words alone, and for that, we have music.
 La Bohème exposes your soul to the feelings that only music can express, and it opens our season most years because that's an experience everyone should have in their lifetime.

-Gale Edwards' glittering production, set in the bohemian streets of 1930s Berlin, offers a perfect showcase for Nicole Car and Greta Bradman, sharing the role of Mimì.
+Gale Edwards' glittering production, set in the bohemian streets of 1930s Berlin, offers a perfect showcase for Mariangela Sicilia and Greta Bradman, sharing the role of Mimì.

 Roll up for a double dose of desperation and drama in this classic double bill of tragedies with stories that cut all too close to home.